laurakoco/music_genre_classification/README.md

 Here are some plots which help to visualize how certain hyper-parameters were selected.

-We can see k nearest neighbors = 7 optimizes the accuracy.
 <img src="images/k-nn.png" width="600">
+For k-NN, we can see k nearest neighbors = 7 optimizes the accuracy.

+<img src="images/random_forest.png" width="600">
 Here we've plotted random forest accuracy versus N (number of subtrees) and d (maximum depth of each subtree).
 It’s easy to visualize that for d > 6, the accuracy seems to converge.
 Similarly, accuracy seems to improve slightly for N > 6.

-<img src="images/random_forest.png" width="600">
+<img src="images/poly_svm.png" width="600">
 For polynomial kernel SVM, c=1/degree=3 and c=10/degree=2 seem like good choices.

-<img src="images/poly_svm.png" width="600">
+<img src="images/kernel_svm.png" width="600">
 Here we try SVM with different kernels and different values of gamma.
 We plot the x-axis on a log scale.
 We can see the rbf kernel performs the best with gamma=0.1.
-<img src="images/kernel_svm.png" width="600">

 ### Neural Network